Health and safety officer inspection

 A type of bubbly, porous concrete, weaker than traditional concrete and prone to sudden collapse.
 It was widely used in schools and other public buildings from the 1950s to the mid 1990s.

-Because the Government has ignored this ticking time bomb for far too long, it has known about the RAAC risk of collapse since at least 2018 when a roof collapsed at a Kent primary school.
+Because the Conservative Government ignored this ticking time bomb for far too long, it knew about the RAAC risk of collapse since at least 2018 when a roof collapsed at a Kent primary school.
 And in any case, RAAC was known to have a life span of only 30 years so even RAAC used in the early 1990s is now time expired.

 How can I find out if my school is affected?